 The Holdback Problem

-When a competitor holds exclusive rights in your target territory, you face a holdback — a period during which you cannot legally access the same content, regardless of how much your subscribers want it.
+When a competitor holds exclusive rights in your target territory, you face a holdback — a period during which you cannot legally access the same content, regardless of subscriber demand.
 Holdbacks typically run for the duration of the competitor’s exclusivity window, which can be 12–36 months.
-During this period, you have three options: wait, sub-license from the rights holder if they’re willing, or build your catalog around adjacent titles that don’t carry the holdback restriction.
+During a holdback, you have three options: wait, sub-license from the rights holder if they’re willing, or build your catalog around adjacent titles that don’t carry the holdback restriction.

-Platforms that rely entirely on third-party rights are structurally vulnerable to holdbacks.
-The most durable strategy is to build a mixed catalog where some titles are exclusively held through direct deals, some are available through non-exclusive arrangements, and some are produced or co-produced in-house — so a competitor’s exclusive deal on one title doesn’t create a catalog gap that drives subscriber churn.
+Platforms relying entirely on third-party rights are structurally vulnerable to holdbacks.
+The most durable strategy is a mixed catalog — some titles held through direct exclusive deals, some through non-exclusive arrangements, and some produced or co-produced in-house — so a competitor’s exclusive on one title doesn’t create a catalog gap that drives subscriber churn.

 The Geo-Blocking Mechanics

-Geo-blocking — the technical implementation of territorial rights restrictions — works by matching a user’s IP address to a territory map and blocking access to content that the platform doesn’t hold rights to in that territory.
-From a viewer’s perspective, the title simply doesn’t appear in search or is marked as unavailable.
-From a rights holder’s perspective, geo-blocking compliance is a contractual obligation — platforms that fail to implement it correctly face both legal exposure and licensor relationship damage.
+Geo-blocking matches a user’s IP address to a territory map and blocks access to content the platform doesn’t hold rights to in that territory.
+From a rights holder’s perspective, geo-blocking compliance is a contractual obligation.
+Platforms that fail to implement it correctly face both legal exposure and licensor relationship damage.

 The Simultaneous Release Pressure

-Simultaneous global release — where a title becomes available in all territories at the same moment — reduces the time window during which geo-blocked viewers turn to piracy or alternative access methods.
-Netflix’s model of global simultaneous release for its anime originals (Cyberpunk: Edgerunners, Pluto, Scott Pilgrim Takes Off) reflects this logic: a title available simultaneously in all territories generates a global cultural conversation that concentrates subscriber acquisition, social engagement, and press coverage in a single window rather than spreading it across staggered regional premieres.
+Simultaneous global release reduces the window during which geo-blocked viewers turn to piracy or alternative access methods.
+Netflix’s model of global simultaneous release for its anime originals — Cyberpunk: Edgerunners, Pluto, Scott Pilgrim Takes Off — reflects this logic: a title available simultaneously in all territories generates a global cultural conversation that concentrates subscriber acquisition, social engagement, and press coverage in a single window rather than spreading it across staggered regional premieres.

-For rights holders managing territorial carving, simultaneous global release creates negotiating tension: the licensor wants maximum revenue from territorial carving, but the buyer (especially a global platform) wants simultaneous global availability to maximize the title’s cultural impact window.
+For rights holders managing territorial carving, simultaneous global release creates negotiating tension: the licensor wants maximum revenue from territorial carving, but the buyer wants simultaneous availability to maximize cultural impact.
 The compromise is typically a coordinated simultaneous release date across all territorial licensees, even when different companies hold rights in different markets.

 How to Build a Regional Rights Strategy

-For acquisition teams with limited budgets, territorial rights strategy is about sequencing — determining which territories to prioritize, which windows to target, and which markets offer the best return on rights investment relative to current pricing.
+For acquisition teams with limited budgets, territorial rights strategy is about sequencing — determining which territories to prioritize, which windows to target, and which markets offer the best return on rights investment at current pricing.

 Start With Your Core Market